Graduate Academic Programs

 Employee Tuition Reimbursement

 Students are encouraged to inquire about tuition reimbursement programs at their places of employment.
 Most employers of current students provide education subsidies of 50–100 percent of tuition.
 Students who participate in an employer reimbursement program may be eligible for the deferred tuition option.
 Some employers authorize the College to bill them directly.
 In this case, students must present billing authorization when they register.
-Information on direct bill and deferred tuition options can be found on the Graduate Studies and Continuing Education web pages.
+Information on direct bill and deferred tuition options can be found on the Graduate and Professional Studies web pages.

 Withdrawal from Program and College and Readmission